• Skip to primary navigation

 Sieve the gram flour well to get rid of any impurities.
 Set aside.

-Heat a non stick pan with about 1 tablespoon of ghee.
+Heat a non stick pan with about 1 tbsp of ghee.

 Saute the flour on low flame until just aromatic.